Demise of a kingpin, rise of an empire: How the fall of a US-based heroin syndicate in the 1990s laid the foundation for a multibillion-dollar Asian methamphetamine cartel

 And, as he sat in a spartan interrogation room in Hong Kong, he didn't really behave like one, either.

-Suspects usually reacted in one of two ways to arrest, the now-retired agent told CNN from his home in New Jersey.
+Suspects usually reacted to arrest in one of two ways, the now-retired agent told CNN from his home in New Jersey.
 Combative types embraced the machismo that helped them navigate the cutthroat world of drug dealing.
 Cooperative ones worried that not talking meant longer prison time.

 Tse didn't do either.
 He was calm, friendly and strategically tight-lipped -- even when Calnan told him the United States would be requesting his extradition.